floz/dom-element-loader/README.md

 # dom-element-loader

-The simpliest way to load your HTML as DOM element/node for Webpack 4+.
+The simplest way to load your HTML as DOM element/node for Webpack 4+.

 ## Usage